maryis/springBootServices/viewWithSecurity/ReadMe.md

     successful login, failed login, attempt to access protected resource with insufficient permissions.
     (good link:https://stackoverflow.com/questions/41140669/handle-security-exceptions-in-spring-boot-resource-server)
 -------------------actuator-----------------------------
-Spring Boot provides actuator to monitor and manage our application.
+Spring Boot provides actuator to monitor and manage an application.
 Actuator is a tool which has HTTP endpoints. when application is pushed to production, you can choose to manage and monitor your application using HTTP endpoints.
 Actuator endpoints allow us to monitor and interact with our Spring Boot application.
 Spring Boot includes number of built-in endpoints (12 such as health, beans,..) and we can also add custom.
 * we can see all of them after running project in endpoints panel in Intellij *
-* I set actuator path=/actuator and I added it in security.permitAll to avoid redirecting to /login page
+* I set actuator path=/actuator and I added it in security.permitAll to avoid redirecting to /login page the steps:
+- add actuator dep
+the common endpoints such as health will be added by default, we can config others
+* for config-server and eureka-server actuator is enabled without adding dep explicitly